Evidence Level

 Diabetic kidney disease patients.

 Senolytic combination modestly reduced senescent cell markers and inflammatory markers.
-CRITICAL CONTEXT: dasatinib is a TYROSINE KINASE INHIBITOR (cancer drug, prescription only) — combined senolytic regimen is EXPERIMENTAL.
-NOT a treatment recommendation.
+Critical context: dasatinib is a tyrosine kinase inhibitor (cancer drug, prescription only) — combined senolytic regimen is experimental.
+Not a treatment recommendation.
 Dasatinib + quercetin senolytic combination is being explored for healthy aging but remains research-stage.

 8